 So… is it time Jamaica dumps it?
 Maybe get rid of the brass and replace it with some reggae or ragga?
 I’ve long thought so.
 I even call for the country’s politicians to do just that in my book on anthems.

 But today I heard controversial dancehall star (he’s in prison for murder) Vybz Kartel’s cover of the anthem and I think it’s changed my mind.

-Bloody hell.
+Blimey.
 Jamaica, keep what you’ve got!